pvcordeiro/my-finance-tracker/README.md

 ### First Time Setup

 1. On first run, the admin account is automatically created using credentials from `.env`
-2. Log in to the admin panel at `/admin` with your admin credentials
-3. Create groups for organizing finances (e.g., "Personal", "Family", "Business")
+2. Create groups for organizing finances (e.g., "Personal", "Family", "Business")
-4. Create user accounts or enable registration for users to sign up
+3. Create user accounts or enable registration for users to sign up
-5. Assign users to groups as needed
+4. Assign users to groups as needed

 ### Authentication

-- **User login:** Register (if enabled) or sign in at `/login` with username and password
-- **Admin login:** Access the admin panel at `/admin` (separate from user login)
 - **Registration:** Can be enabled/disabled by admin in the settings panel
 - **Session management:** View and revoke active sessions in user settings
 - **Password changes:** Users can change their password and username in settings